Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: The Muckenhoupt-Wheeden Inequality on Graphs

 \end{theorem} The inequality was proved in \cite{MW} for Riesz potentials.
 In \cite{HW}, T. Wolff independently rediscovered, with a different proof, one-half of it.
 In our context, Wolff's inequality reads:

-The left hand side is related with a classical capacity on $X$, the right hand side with a new capacity on the tree.
+The left hand side is related with a classical capacity on $X$, the right hand side with a new capacity on the tree, as we will see below.
 The equivalence of the two definitions was the key to extend to the nonlinear case important features of linear potential theory \cite{HW}.
-The other half of \eqref{mw},
+The other half of (\ref{mw}),

-was later rediscovered in \cite{AR}, with a completely different proof.
-The authors were motivated by the fact that, in the linear case $q=2$, the equivalence of the two quantities in \eqref{ar} \it a priori \rm follows from the fact that both condition \cite{KS} and \cite{ARS1} have been proved to characterize the Carleson measures for the Dirichlet space.